90+ Creative Drawing Ideas for Artists Who Need Fresh Ideas

 Homes and Furnishings

-After you get comfortable drawing people and animals, you should try drawing the things they live in and use.
+After you get comfortable drawing people and animals, try drawing the things they live in and use.
 Drawing houses, homes, apartments, and other dwellings, and the furnishings that go with them, will help you learn to draw a full scene.

 Houses